helidon-io/helidon/docs/modules/webclient.md

 ### Protocol Used

-WebClient currently supports `HTTP/1.1` and `HTTP/2` protocols.
+WebClient supports `HTTP/1.1`, `HTTP/2`, and `HTTP/3` protocols.
 Below are the rules on which specific protocol will be used:

 - Using plain socket triggers WebClient to process a request using `HTTP/1.1`.
-- When using TLS, the client will use ALPN (protocol negotiation) to use appropriate HTTP version (either 1.1, or 2). `HTTP/2` has a higher weight, so it is chosen if supported by both sides.
+- When using TLS over TCP, the client uses ALPN to select `HTTP/1.1` or `HTTP/2`. `HTTP/2` has a higher weight, so it is chosen if supported by both sides.
+- When the common `alt-svc` configuration is present and enabled, supporting protocol providers can learn same-host alternatives for `https` origins.
+The optional, exact case-sensitive protocol filter selects which available providers may use them.
+See [Alt-Svc Discovery](#alt-svc-discovery) for the current authority, TLS, proxy, and lifecycle behavior.
+- The HTTP/3 provider accounts for the `Age` header and apparent age derived from `Date`, honors `ma`, `clear`, and `persist`, and falls back to a configured TCP protocol if an advertised endpoint cannot be established.
+  Advertisement freshness controls creation of new connections; an already-opening or reusable connection can continue after the advertisement expires.
+- HTTP/3 discovery belongs to the HTTP/3 connection cache.
+Shared connection caches also share learned advertisements, successful routes, and five-minute endpoint-failure suppression; disabling connection-cache sharing isolates this state to one WebClient.
 - A specific protocol can be explicitly selected by calling `HttpClientRequest#protocolId(String)`.
+Explicit HTTP/3 selection attempts HTTP/3 directly, but can still fall back before processing the request.
+  Enable HTTP/3 `prior-knowledge` when fallback is not acceptable.
   ```java
   String result = client.get()
       .protocolId("http/1.1")